2008 Texas vs. Texas Tech football game: Pregame

-The rivalry between Texas Tech and Texas originated in Austin in 1928 and the two teams have met annually since 1960.
+The rivalry between Texas Tech and Texas originated in Austin in 1928 and the two teams met annually since 1960 until 2024 when Texas moved to the SEC.
 Texas led the series 43–14, with the Red Raiders last win coming in a 42–38 upset of the #3 Longhorns in Lubbock in 2002.
 In the 2006 contest, #5 Texas narrowly came away with a 35-31 win over an unranked Texas Tech team at Jones AT&T Stadium.
 In the 2007 game, #14 Texas won 59–43.

 On the day of the game, ESPN's College GameDay broadcast from Lubbock for the first time.

 Game summary

 First quarter

 The Red Raiders received the opening kickoff, but their opening drive stalled out when quarterback Graham Harrell was sacked at the Texas 44-yard line on third down.
 The punt pinned the Longhorns at their own 2-yard line, and on their first play from scrimmage, they were forced into the end zone for a safety, giving Tech the first points of the game.
 The Red Raiders' next drive would result in a 29-yard Matt Williams field goal, and after the Longhorns had to punt again, Texas Tech finished the first quarter with a 3-yard touchdown run by Baron Batch as the clock ran out, giving them a 12–0 lead following the extra point.